cronvel/terminal-kit/README.md

 * CURSOR_LOCATION: it is emited in response of a requestCursorLocation(), data contains 'x' & 'y', the coordinate of the cursor.

+* SCREEN_RESIZE: **DEPRECATED!
+Will be removed in the next non-patch version!
+Use the 'resize' event instead!**
-* SCREEN_RESIZE: it is emited when a terminal resizing is detected, most of time node.js will be notified of screen resizing, and so this event will be emited, data contains 'width' & 'height', the size of the screen in characters
+  Currently it is emited when a terminal resizing is detected, most of time node.js will be notified of screen resizing, and so this event will be emited, data contains 'width' & 'height', the size of the screen in characters

 * SCREEN_SIZE: **rarely useful** it is emited in response of a requestScreenSize(), data contains 'width' & 'height', the size of the screen in characters, and 'resized' (true/false) if the size has changed without node.js being notified

 * FOCUS_IN: it is emited if the terminal gains focus (if supported by your terminal)